-A group of people, who all self-harm, meet regularly to give each other emotional support and practical advice.
-Just sharing your problems in a group can help you to feel less alone - others in the group will almost certainly have had similar experiences.
+This is group of people who all might think about harming themselves from time to time, that meet regularly to give each other practical and emotional support.
+Sharing your problems in a group can help you to feel less alone - others in the group will almost certainly have had similar experiences.

 Help with relationships

 This is different from a self-help group.
-A professional will lead (or facilitate) the group to help the members to deal with problems they share, for example, in getting on with other people.
+A professional will lead (or facilitate) the group to help the members to deal with problems they share.

 What works best?

-A health professional will make suggestions based on your individual problems and on what is available locally.
+Cognitive behavioural therapy (CBT) seems to be useful, as is a combination of problem-solving therapy and CBT.
+A health professional will make suggestions based on your individual problems, your preference, and on what is available locally.

 What if I don't get help?

-- Cutting can give you permanent scarring.
+Cutting can result in permanent scarring.
 If nerves or tendons are damaged by cutting, this can lead to numbness or weakness.